-The framework describes the required minimum quantitative and qualitative content for each disclosure requirement, defining the responsibilities for preparing the disclosure content and the required review steps.
+The framework describes the required minimum quantitative and qualitative content for each disclosure requirement, defining the responsibilities for preparing the content to be disclosed and the review steps required.
 Before each disclosure date, each responsible person checks whether there is relevance for the disclosure of certain content (e.g. securitisations, internal models, foreign branches).
 This procedure ensures that the relevant disclosure content is made available to market participants in the disclosure report in a complete and comprehensible manner.